The development of football rules

 When the early game arose in England during the first half of the 19th century, the rules shifted depending on which school the game was played.

-The first attempt to bring together a collection of rules that should be used everywhere the game was played was made at a meeting in Cambridge in 1848.
+The first attempt to bring together a collection of rules to be used everywhere the game was played was made at a meeting in Cambridge in 1848.
 Representatives from different British schools attended and the meeting would result in the “Cambridge Rules”, which was the first attempt to unify the rules of the game.

 - No crossbar was used and the goal was not specific to a limited height.